 In Salazar : Mexico Years the artist exhibits a very small portion of the nearly two thousand paintings he created in Mexico.
 In the works exhibited here the personal psychological struggle becomes a personal and artistic journey into myth and history.
 Salazar encounters Pre-Columbian Mexican deities and forces.
 He explores the presence of the land itself, its connection to life and culture.
 As he awakens spiritually, Salazar’s heart and mind become his hands.
 He produces a body of work that attempts to bring myth and history to the forefront of our consciousness.

 Salazar’s complete Mexico oeuvre suggests, moreover, that the existential crisis of the present century – in all its furious violence and widespread injustice – results in our alienation from the Earth itself, from the indispensable core of our humanity.
 Nevertheless broad and deep currents of myth and history continuously merge in the human psyche, a river that flows from our dynamic relationship with a living planet.
 Thus, our past and present excesses do not condemn us to atavistic violence, quixotic dreams or ecological calamity.
 Salazar’s aesthetic quest encourages us to learn from history, find inspiration in the power of myth, and re-discover our humanity.

 Salazar’s representative of his “Mexico Years” is Guillermo Zajarias,CEO, Aura Galerias, Mexico, D.F.
-A solo show of a selection of Salazar’s art in Mexico is being held in the spring of 2018 at Aura Galerias.
+A selection of Salazar’s “Convergence” series is showing currently (2018) at Aura Galerias.